 The phrase meaning to pass time idly is while away.
 It is older and more logical than wile away.
-But because the second phrase occurs so frequently, it is now included in many dictionaries.
+But because the second phrase occurs so frequently, it is now included in many dictionaries and is rarely considered incorrect.

 The OED has instances of while away going back to the early 18th century.
 The phrase employs a now archaic sense of while—namely, to fill up the time.
-Today, while is used only as a noun or conjunction (except in while away).
-And because we’re not used to seeing while used as a verb, it’s easy to assume that wile away is the correct phrase.
+Today, while is used only as a noun or conjunction (except in while away), and because 21st-century English speakers not used to seeing while as a verb, it’s easy to assume that wile away is the correct phrase.

 Examples